 All graduate papers and theses are to be prepared according to the Publication Manual of the American Psychological Association (6th ed.), the form being adapted to the particular kind of writing to be done.
-The graduate student should begin early to know thoroughly the proper technical form for his graduate papers.
+The graduate student should thoroughly understand the proper technical form for his graduate papers early in his program.
 In addition, the graduate student must present his thoughts and research in an acceptable and correct grammatical style.
 Mere technical form is not enough; the material should reflect the high quality of research and knowledge expected of graduate students.